 - Before lifting your legs, involve your core.
 Not only does it help get the most out of exercise, but it will protect you from the risk of injury.

 - Don’t bend your back, avoid doing this to actively involve the core.
 When faced with the pressure of lifting a leg, naturally to bend your back against support.

-- Like other exercise, muscles need oxygen to work, so regulate your breathing on time.
+- Like other exercises, muscles need oxygen to work, so regulate your breathing on time.

-This exercise variation targets like your abs muscles, hip flexors, and your external obliques.
+This exercise variation targets like your ab muscles, hip flexors, and your external obliques.
 When you swing your legs as if you are using a core, you only make movements without getting the benefits.
-It’s far better to do 5-10 high-quality reps than 25+ hasty reps!
+It’s far better to do 5-10 high-quality reps than 25 hasty reps.
 Take time with each repetition and feel the contractions.

 1. Leg Raises.

 Step into the captain’s chair then place your body behind the supporter.
 Put your arms on the pads and hold the handle.
 When you are ready in position, hang your feet on the floor.
 Your back must be guarded against the support and contract the core to keep your upper body straight.